 - Issue 1: This issue is dedicated to brain-controlled drones.
 Have you ever wanted to move things using only your thoughts?
 This is an area of Human-Computer Interaction (HCI) research that many computer scientists are studying in order to control robots, like drones, with your brain.

 - Issue 2: This issue is about the big data of Lyme disease.
 Did you know that creating maps of where your four-legged friend, Fido, and his canine friends have been bitten by Lyme-carrying ticks allows researchers to better predict if a person will get the disease?

 - Issue 3: This issue is about Augmented Reality.
 Imagine “virtual x-ray vision” to see photosynthesis in action or to see organisms in ponds and streams that you would typically only see with a microscope.
 Check out this issue!

-- Issue 4: This week’s issue explains how 3D visualizations are uncovering new information about fossils.
-This issue includes a super cool interactive activity with downloadable 3D PDF documents that let you explore a dinosaur vertebrae or ancient crocodile tooth.
+- Issue 4: This issue explains how 3D visualizations are uncovering new information about fossils.
+It includes a super cool interactive activity with downloadable 3D PDF documents that let you explore a dinosaur vertebrae or ancient crocodile tooth.
 You can rotate, zoom, and/or view individual slices of each image.
-Check it out in this week’s issue.
+Check it out in this issue.